 From problem-solving at lightning speed to dealing with overwhelming amounts of content online, it might as well be the miracle worker!

 The internet is a cesspool of information and in order to make your content marketing campaign a success, you need to make the most out of machine learning and Artificial Intelligence.

 Google's global creative director, Ben Jones says, "We need to stop thinking of machines as rivals.
 Instead, we should see them as an opportunity to take our creativity to the next level."
 By analyzing user data and user intent, Artificial Intelligence is helping marketing leaders around the world to decipher the ever-changing dynamics of content marketing.

-It is being used to artificially generate content by companies such as Yahoo, Fox and Associated Press.
-Also, with the help of artificial intelligence, social networks such as Instagram, Facebook, Pinterest, and Tumblr can analyze hundreds of variables to predict which posts a user might like next.
+It is being used to artificially generate content by companies such as Yahoo, Fox, and Associated Press.
+Also, with the help of artificial intelligence, social networks such as Instagram, Facebook, Pinterest, Twitter, and Tumblr can analyze hundreds of variables to predict which posts a potential customer might like next.

 To better optimize your website, you could integrate chatbots to answer FAQs and also collect feedback from your customers and have them analyzed by the team.
 Some content marketing examples like these help you to test what your audience responds well to.

 It's Either a Hit or a Miss

 Content is at the heart of your brand and your customer, and to be the best, you must prioritize the basics.
-In an age where attention is considered as the currency of the digital, social and mobile web, it is not just important to offer relevant content experience but to be as diverse and authentic as possible by creating content that is.
+In an age where attention is considered as the currency of the digital, social, and mobile web, it is not just important to offer relevant content experience but to be as diverse and authentic as possible by creating content that is.